xk-huang/yet-another-vectornet/README.md

 Sample results are shown below:
 * red lines are agent input and ground truth output
-* blue points are predicted feature tarjectory
+* blue points are predicted feature trajectory
 * light blue lanes are other moving objects
 * grey lines are lanes